osmo-trx: different output in convolve test between x86 vs neon vs neon-vfpv4

 But looking at the logs posted, some of the deviations seems a bit large, so I'll be checking that first.

-#9 Updated by tnt about 2 months ago
+#9 Updated by tnt almost 3 years ago

 - Removed unused / unsupported features from the codebase